 Visit Christchurch and The Giants House

-Christchurch has largely rebuilt from the ground up following the devastating Canterbury earthquakes of 2010 and 2011.
-This resilient, resourceful and creative city needs the support of every visitor to the South Island, and has much to offer including an eclectic cafe culture, along with contemporary art galleries and outdoor markets to explore.
+Christchurch has largely been rebuilt following the devastating Canterbury earthquakes of 2010 and 2011.
+This resilient, resourceful and creative city needs the support of every visitor to the South Island, and has so much to offer.
+Enjoy an eclectic cafe and dining culture, along with superb cultural facilities and attractions.

-For another arty affair, head for The Giants House of Akaroa – an hour and a half’s drive from Christchurch.
-Built shortly after Larnach Castle, it’s a former Victorian bank manager’s mansion, turned gallery, and features a colourful sculpture and mosaic garden.
+The pretty town of Akaroa — an hour and a half’s drive from Christchurch — is also well worth visiting.
+Make sure you visit The Giants House.
+Built shortly after Larnach Castle, it’s a former Victorian bank manager’s mansion turned gallery, and features a colourful sculpture and mosaic garden.

-Do you have any suggestions to add to this list of ten top things to do on the South Island?
+Do you have any suggestions to add to our list of ten top things to do on the South Island?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock